PADI Divemaster Course

 18 years old

-A PADI Rescue Diver (or qualifying certification from another training organization)
+A PADI Rescue Diver (or equivalent)

 Be fit for diving and submit a Medical Statement signed by a physician within the last 12 months.